aoijs/documentation/functions/usdcloseticket.md

----
-description: Closes a ticket
----

 # $closeTicket

-This function closes a ticket/channel made by [$newTicket](usdnewticket.md)
+This function closes a ticket/channel made by [$newTicket](functions/usdnewticket.md)

 #### Fields